New Look (policy)

 The New Look was the name given to the national security policy of the United States during the administration of President Dwight D. Eisenhower.
 It reflected Eisenhower's concern for balancing the Cold War military commitments of the United States with the nation's financial resources.
-The policy emphasised reliance on strategic nuclear weapons as well as a reorganisation of conventional forces in an effort to deter potential threats, both conventional and nuclear, from the Eastern Bloc of nations headed by the Soviet Union.
+The policy emphasized reliance on strategic nuclear weapons as well as a reorganisation of conventional forces in an effort to deter potential threats, both conventional and nuclear, from the Eastern Bloc of nations headed by the Soviet Union.

 History

 In its narrowest sense, the New Look was the name applied to the Department of Defense budget for Fiscal Year 1955, which was the first defense budget prepared entirely by Eisenhower's own Joint Chiefs of Staff.
 It was based on an extensive reappraisal of U.S. military requirements that began among Eisenhower and his closest advisers immediately following his election in November 1952.
 It was formalized in National Security Council document 162/2 (NSC 162/2), which Eisenhower approved on October 30, 1953.